 To understand crowdfunding extensively, read more: Have you Considered Crowdfunding?

 This is another option you have.
 These startup incubators and accelerators offer seed money, expert mentorship, supplies and office space in exchange for a share of company ownership.
 The accelerator can also lend their network and provide mentorship opportunities and help you to snag future investments.

 What Can You Do to Get the Investors Interested?

 Strategically position your business and growth plans in a way that makes sense and appeals to investors.
-Make sure that you point out the magic in your business – something that makes it special and mention it right at the start!
+Make sure that you point out the magic in your business – something that makes it special and mentions it right at the start!

 Investors will need clear indications on how much money you seek to raise.
 What is the growth strategy and how much will that growth cost?
-Future spend on marketing and updating technology and even recruitment plans are also likely to be assessed.
+Future spends on marketing and updating technology and even recruitment plans are also likely to be assessed.
 So have those figures ready!
 Create a realistic budget to create traction among investors.